 What is Pharmacovigilance?

-Pharmacovigilance are all the activities related to the detection, evaluation, comprehension, and prevention of an adverse event, the suspicion of adverse reactions, adverse reactions themselves, the events allegedly attributed to vaccination or immunization, or any other safety issue related to the use of medicines and vaccines.
+[Texto] “… activities related to the detection, evaluation, understanding and prevention of adverse effects, suspected adverse reactions, adverse reactions, events supposedly attributable to vaccination or immunization, or any other related safety problem with the use of medicines and vaccines…” (DOF, 19/Julio/2017)

-A Suspicion of an Adverse Reaction (SARM) to a Medicine is any undesired clinical or laboratory manifestation that occurs after the administration of one or more medicaments.
+A Suspected Adverse Drug Reaction (SRAM) is any unwanted clinical or laboratory manifestation that occurs after the administration of one or more medications.